zulip/zulip/templates/zerver/help/configure-mobile-notifications.md

     Check the box by **Mobile push notifications always (even when online)** if you always want mobile notifications.

-4. Click on the **Save Changes** button at the bottom to save any changes you made to your settings.
+4. Click on the **Save changes** button at the bottom to save your settings